 Pittsburgh Smokehouse is a popular barbecue food truck that can be found at various events and breweries in any given week (although they often do not publish their schedule in advance).
 While this one serves up an array of delicious meats, we need to call out their smoked wings which are, by far, some of the best you'll find in the city.

 Throw on some of their spicy Blast Furnace hot barbecue sauce and you have a must-order dish you'll be ordering time and time again.

 Pittsburgh Smokehouse is a food truck with rotating locations throughout the month.
-They also have a dedicated restaurant in Turtle Creek that we have yet to visit.

 Walter's BBQ and Southern Kitchen opened in Lawrenceville in late 2018 and offers a large menu of barbecue options including meats straight from the smoker, tacos, sandwiches, and a rather robust brunch offering to name a few.